jasonkronemeyer/jasonkronemeyer.github.io/notes/lessons.md

-Sure!
-Here's a fun and engaging lesson for elementary students on Coordinate Reference Systems (CRS) and how they relate to CNC (Computer Numerical Control) and manufacturing process robotics, using Python.
+A fun and engaging lesson for elementary students on Coordinate Reference Systems (CRS) and how they relate to CNC (Computer Numerical Control) and manufacturing process robotics, using Python.

 ---